therob3000/comicpress-manager/readme.txt

 * Modify your comicpress-config.php
   * If you're using a comicpress-config.php file, and the permissions are set correctly, you can modify the settings directly from ComicPress manager.

 ComicPress Manager is built for WordPress 2.5.1 and ComicPress 2.1 and 2.5.
-It also requires PHP 5.1 or higher (if your Webhost doesn't support PHP 5, switch!).
+ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.

 == Installation ==

 Copy the comicpress_manager.php file to your wp-content/plugins/ directory and activate it.
-Note that ComicPress Manager requires PHP 5.1 or above, and you may receive errors upon activation if you don't have it installed.
+ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.

 == License ==